drbean/curriculum/speaking/test/solution/slides.md

 	"OK"

-## propose a way of dealing with the problem--part 2 I
+## Part 2: Ipropose a way of dealing with the problem

 First, say what you have done: